 » 2006: A search of the area where Camirand’s body was found in 1977 turns up a purse that could belong to another victim and the decaying remnants of a shoe that could be one of Theresa’s missing Chinese slippers that she was wearing when she disappeared.

-John Allore created an interactive online map that charts the location where some of the cold case victims disappeared and where their bodies were found (click the image below to visit the interactive map):
+John Allore created an interactive online map that charts the location where some of the cold case victims disappeared and where their bodies were found:

 * Below is a Statistics Canada report on homicide released in 2005.
 The report included a rare analysis of the solve rate of murders across Canada over a 30-year span.
 The report found that Quebec had the lowest solve rate for murder among all provinces.
 Montreal had the lowest solve rate among big cities, although Laval was second poorest and Longueuil was fourth worst.